 - All reimbursements must be submitted within 30 days of an event to LCEmails@acslaw.org.
 Expenditures that are not pre-approved are not eligible for reimbursement.

 - Please note that gratuity for all expenses, where appropriate, should not exceed 15%.
 If applicable, please submit your state’s tax exemption form and paperwork (provided by ACS National) directly to the vendor so that the Lawyer Chapter can avail itself of its tax-exempt status.

 - Moreover, if possible, the ACS National Office is happy (and prefers) to pay for approved expenses for Lawyer Chapter programs – either before or after an event – using its American Express credit card.
 This option should be used for all travel accommodations (airplane tickets, hotel rooms, etc.) and, where applicable, for all venue, food, and beverage expenses.
+Please provide our Tax Exempt Letter to the vendor.
+If the total amount due is over $500, you must get and submit to us a completed W-9 Form from the caterer (e-mail LCEmails@acslaw.org to receive a copy of these forms).
 This process eliminates the paperwork involved and prevents Lawyer Chapter members from waiting to receive a reimbursement check.